Players who enjoy “gray machines” might soon be wearing black as they mourn a newly amended bill to combat the

 Historical horse racing (HHR) is spreading, and live horse racing is back in 2021 at Colonial Downs.
 Charitable gaming remains a fixture throughout VA.

-Additionally, the Virginia Lottery has posted record lotto sales in recent years, thanks in part to online lottery play.
-The VA Lottery also recently began regulation of Virginia sportsbooks, which launched beginning in January.
+Additionally, the Virginia Lottery has posted record lotto sales in recent years, thanks in part to Virginia online lottery play.
+The VA Lottery also recently began regulation of Virginia online sportsbooks, which launched beginning in January.

 The first Virginia casinos will begin opening as soon as next year.
 Four cities recently approved major casino-resort projects, and voters in the Virginia capital of Richmond will decide on their own in November.